 top of page

-González will take part in community events and art-making opportunities that invite audiences to learn more about his life, career, and artistic practice.
-During his residency Dublin Arts Council and Mono González will host a panel talk, community mural at Bridge Park and an educational partnership with the Dublin City Schools.
+Mono González took part in community events and art-making opportunities that invite audiences to learn more about his life, career, and artistic practice.
+During his residency Dublin Arts Council, Mono González and local artist Adam Hernandez hosted a panel talk, community mural at Bridge Park and took part in an educational partnership with the Dublin City Schools.

 Chilean muralist Alejandro “Mono” González was honored with the 2025 National Prize for Visual Arts, the highest national recognition in this discipline.